Dydex/headphones/README.md

 Features
 Responsive design: The webpage adapts to different screen sizes and devices, providing an optimal viewing experience on desktops, tablets, and smartphones.
-Product display: Showcases a range of headphones with images, descriptions, and pricing details.
-Search functionality: Allows users to search for specific headphone models or features.
-Shopping cart: Enables customers to add headphones to their cart and proceed to checkout.
-User reviews and ratings: Displays customer reviews and ratings for each headphone model.

 Contact form: Includes a contact form for inquiries and feedback.

 Technologies Used